dtzxporter/DTZxPorterLanding/pages/tutorial.md

   - This is a recommended format.
 - Image file type `TGA`:
   - Sometimes lossless converted from in-game formats.
-  - Doesn't support any particular color space.
+  - Does not contain color space information.
   - Will be significantly larger than any other format.

 Normal map conversion aids in reconstructing normal maps from the game.
 Does not affect the previewer.